openfl/OpenFLDevelopersGuide/working-with-video/playing-video-in-full-screen-mode.md

 }

 Though this example invokes an event handler in response to a mouse click, the technique of going to full-screen mode is the same for both OpenFL.
 Define the rectangle that you want to scale and then set the Stage.displayState property.
-For more information, see the [Haxe Reference for the Adobe Flash](http://help.adobe.com/en_US/FlashPlatform/reference/Haxe/3/index.html) [Platform](http://help.adobe.com/en_US/FlashPlatform/reference/Haxe/3/index.html).
+For more information, see the [OpenFL API Reference](https://api.openfl.org/openfl/display/Stage.html#displayState).

 The complete example, which follows, adds code that creates the connection and the NetStream object for the video and begins to play it.